MarlinFirmware/Configurations/config/examples/Creality/Ender-6/README.md

 ## BLTouch Instructions

-There are two Configuration.h options.
-One contains values for factory installed or retrofitted BLTouch sensors.
-While Creality is not shipping printers with this option at this time, the existence of factory mounts, wiring, and OEM firmware supporting it suggests this may change in the future.
-Select the file appropriate for your setup.
+After installing a BLTouch probe, enable the custom option `ENABLE_BLTOUCH_PROBE` at the top of `Configuration.h` to get all the settings needed to support the probe.
+Creality is not shipping printers with a BLTouch option at this time, but the existence of factory mounts, wiring, and OEM firmware supporting it suggests this may change in the future.

-NOTE: Due to slight manufacturing differences, each user should tune the BLTouch z-offset for their specific printer.
+NOTE: Due to slight manufacturing differences, you will still need to tune your probe's `NOZZLE_TO_PROBE_OFFSET` values, at least for Z. For best results use the Probe Offset Wizard.

 ## Flashing Instructions

-Copy the compiled "firmware.bin" file to an SD card.
+Copy the compiled "`firmware.bin`" file to an SD card.
 Insert it into the printer while powered off, then power it on.
-The procedure will take a few seconds.
+The update will take a few seconds.

 The printer remembers the name of the last used firmware file.
 Every new firmware file name must be different from the previously used file name.